mvexel/cosmo/README.md

 GeoParquet output includes a `geometry` column (WKB) plus explicit columns from the filters YAML.
 A `properties` JSON column is also included for any extra fields (tags/metadata) not mapped to explicit columns.

+GeoParquet is not sorted spatially.
+Best practice in the geoparquet world is to use a Hilbert R-tree for spatial indexing.
+Cosmo does not do this.
+Chris Holmes has some practical advice [here](https://cloudnativegeo.org/blog/2025/01/using-duckdbs-hilbert-function-with-geoparquet/).

 GeoJSONL output writes one `Feature` per line and supports streaming to stdout with `--output -` so you can do `cosmo --output - | tippecanoe` for example.
 Parquet and GeoJSON outputs do not support stdout.
 Input must be a file path (stdin is not supported).

 ## Developing Sinks